 - 4.7cm Anti-Tank Gun Casemate, Millbrook, Saint Lawrence

-All entrances charges to the Bunkers and the Military Museum are included in the price of the tour.
+All entrances charges the Military Museum are included in the price of the tour and bunker entries will be collected on the day if access to bunker interiors is available.

 Please see the separate Places section below to see the locations which are included in this tour.